The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Introduction

-While linear stability tells the story for large times, it is important to understand the short-to-moderate time behavior a solution of~\eqref{vHONLS} close to a damped Stokes wave that is initially unstable.
-When one or more modes of the initial perturbation satisfy a linear instability condition (analogue of the classical Benjamin-Feir inequality), such modes exhibit an interesting dynamics: its amplitudes will grow exponentially up to a critical time when the exponential growth begins to saturate.
-After that, the behaviour is predominantly oscillatory, superimposed upon the much slower exponential growth introduced by the viscosity.
-The initial growth can be substantial, with the solution reaching its absolute maximum over a very long time interval, and it appears to be responsible for the rogue wave formation.
+While the infinite-time limit of the linearization provides the description of the combined effect of viscosity, linear damping and, when present, diffusion, it is important to understand the initial behavior a solution of~\eqref{vHONLS} close to a damped Stokes wave that is unstable at $t=0$.
+When one or more modes of the initial perturbation satisfy a linear instability condition (the analogue of the classical Benjamin-Feir inequality), these modes exhibit an interesting dynamics: their amplitudes grow exponentially up to a critical time, at which the exponential growth begins to saturate.
+After that, the behavior becomes predominantly oscillatory, superimposed upon the much slower exponential growth introduced by the viscosity.
+The initial growth can be substantial, with the solution reaching its absolute maximum over a very large time interval, and it appears to be responsible for the rogue wave formation.
 In Section~\ref{shortmoder}, we analyse this phenomenon with and without viscosity effects.
 Interestingly, the linearization~\eqref{linNLS} can be reduced to (much simpler looking) second order ordinary differential equations with time-dependent coefficients,~\eqref{2de0} and~\eqref{2deg}.
 For the non-viscous case, we show that the higher order terms lead to an increased ``effective amplitude" of the damped Stokes wave, thus making it more unstable and delaying the onset of the damped oscillatory behavior (see Proposition~\ref{0transition}).
-When viscosity is present, the analysis is more challenging as the resulting ODE has time-dependent complex coefficients.
-Nevertheless, we are able to provide a qualitative analysis of the transition between the initial exponential growth and the predominantly oscillatory behavior, showing that, even on short-to-moderate time scales, the effect of a small amount of viscosity is to increase the initial instability and delay the onset of the oscillatory behavior (see Theorem~\ref{gtransition}).
+When viscosity is present, the analysis is more challenging since the resulting ODE has now {\em time-dependent complex} coefficients.
+Nevertheless, we are able to provide a qualitative analysis of the transition between the initial exponential growth and the predominantly oscillatory behavior.
+We show that the viscosity has a destabilizing effect, not only for $t\rightarrow +\infty$, but also on the initial evolution, by increasing the initial instability and delaying the onset of the oscillatory behavior (see Theorem~\ref{gtransition}).
 This is in agreement with the numerical observation of increased rogue wave activity in the viscous HONLS equation as compared with the linear damped HONLS equation on the same time scales (see Figures \ref{NRWs} (a) -- (b)).

 In Section~\ref{FDS_RWA}, we examine the impact of viscous damping on frequency downshifting and rogue wave formation.
 Frequency downshifting is commonly evaluated using two distinct spectral measures: the spectral mean $k_m$, a weighted average of the wave's spectral content, and the spectral peak $k_{peak}$, labeling the Fourier mode with the highest energy.
 The two measures capture different characteristics of the spectral distribution and can sometimes lead to differing conclusions on downshifting; in particular, $k_m$ does not provide insight into the occurrence or the time of a permanent downshift in $k_{peak}$.